 #10 LinkedIn articles

-I don’t recommend doing it for the soul purpose of getting traffic, LinkedIn will drop the reach if you do that.
-Any social network wouldn’t want the traffic to leave unless it’s users have paid for it.
+I don’t recommend doing it for the only purpose of getting traffic, LinkedIn will drop the reach if you do that.
+Any social network wouldn’t want the traffic to leave unless its users have paid for it.
 You can create articles on LinkedIn linking back to your page.

-Go to your LinkedIn home feed & find Write article button as shown below:
+Go to your LinkedIn home feed & find the Write article button as shown below:

 Add genuine value, while it’s okay to link back.
-However, I create a post summarizing my blog post & leave the link to my blog post in comments.
-This has saved time (writing article to promote another article is time consuming, especially if you’re just starting out) & got better reach.
+However, I create a post summarizing my blog post & leave the link to my blog post in the comments.
+This has saved time (writing an article to promote another article is time-consuming, especially if you’re just starting out) & got better reach.

 #11 Structured data

-Structured data is volunteering to teach search engines about your webpages.
-Search engine has a bunch of rich search results features like featured snippets, that expands the user experience of the end user.
+Structured data is volunteering to teach search engines about your web pages.
+The search engine has a bunch of rich search results features like featured snippets, that expand the user experience of the end-user.

 You can’t get the traffic just because you’ve optimized your blog pages for structured data, but that can become the causation for the traffic you wish to have.